 Abstract

 This contribution proposes the creation of a new Monochrome HEVC profile that will be restricted to a maximum of 10 bits.
-This profile will complement other 10 bit profiles, such as the Main 10, Main 10 Still Picture, and Main 4:4:4 10 profiles and is expected to be used in a variety of applications that may require signalling of 10 bit monochrome auxiliary information, such as depth information and alpha planes.
+This profile will complement other 10 bit profiles, such as the Main 10, Main 10 Still Picture, and Main 4:4:4 10 profiles and is expected to be used in a variety of applications that may require signalling of 10 bit monochrome auxiliary information, such as depth information, infrared, and alpha planes.

 Introduction